adlnet/xapi-profiles/xapi-profiles-communication.md

             return success, statements
 ```

-This table summarizes the possible return values and what they indicate:
+This table summarizes the possible return values of `matches` and what they indicate:

 outcome | remaining statements | outcome
 ------- | -------------------- | -------